N-Schaef/xDai-Wallet-Tools/README.md

 The script will then get all tokens from [Blockscout](https://blockscout.com/xdai/mainnet) and calculate their USD value using the given exchange.
 This requires that the token is traded on the given exchange.
 By using the `--exchange` argument multiple times you can specify additional exchanges to check.

-`show` requires that previously data has been fetched into the given database.
-By supplying `--fetch` the wallet balance will be updated in the database.